 Gregory's particular interpretive goal, together with the use he makes of the different senses of the Bible, can, I submit, explain both his apparent inconsistencies and the divergent opinions about him.
-Gregory was essentially guided by an interest in predication: how to live and teach others how to live a good Christian life.
-The utility of the Bible for guiding life consists in the message of charity.
+Gregory was essentially guided by an interest in predication: how to live and teach others how to live a good Christian life19.
+The utility of the Bible for guiding life consists in the message of charity20.
 "God speaks to us through the whole of scripture solely understanding of allegorical interpretation, argues that Gregory, compared to Augustine, "is doing [...] neither "exegesis" nor even "interpretation"", exegesis concerning the truth of the matter in question, while interpretation is an "exposition of a truth related in some other way to the text in question" (R. A. Markus, Signs and Meanings: World and Text in Ancient Christianity.
 Liverpool: Liverpool University Press, 1996, 20).
-The reason for this, according to Markus, signs and Meanings, 60).
+The reason for this, according to Markus, is that "Gregory's allegorical exegesis proceeds from the signified to the signifier" (Markus, Signs and Meanings, 60).
 This explains in part what Markus characterizes as "exegetical free-wheeling" (Markus, Signs and Meanings, 50).